aka your new favorite meat aka IT’S ALMOST CINCO DE MAYO!

 When you’re ready to eat, reheat the drippings in a skillet, small pot, or even in the microwave, and warm the beef in the slow cooker on Low or Warm setting.

 Then eat!
-Extra drippings for drizzling, tortillas or rice, lime and cilantro for sure.
+Extra drippings for drizzling, tortillas or rice (this is my favorite red rice), lime and cilantro for sure.
 We added salsa and guac, but honestly the beef alone with some lime juice is fantastic, no extras necessary.

 - 8 ounces tomato sauce